 - Tamoxifen for 5 years, followed by an AI for 5 years

 - An AI for 5 years

-The AIs tend to have fewer serious side effects than tamoxifen—they don't cause uterine cancers and very rarely cause blood clots.
+The AIs tend to have fewer serious side effects than tamoxifen.
+They don't cause uterine cancers and very rarely cause blood clots.
 They can, however, cause muscle pain and joint stiffness and/or pain.
-The joint pain may be similar to a new feeling of having arthritis in many different joints at one time.
-This side effect may improve by switching to a different AI, but it has led some women to stop drug treatment.
+The joint pain may be similar to a feeling of having arthritis in many different joints at one time.
+This side effect may improve by switching to a different AI, but it has led some women to stop treatment.
 If this happens, most doctors recommend using tamoxifen to complete 5 years of hormone treatment.

-Less commonly used types of hormone therapy
+Less common types of hormone therapy

-Last Revised: 02/22/2016
+Last Revised: 05/04/2016